borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

 arguments:

  * configured repositories, running your Borg command once for each one
- * local and remote Borg binary paths
+ * local and remote Borg executable paths
  * SSH settings and Borg environment variables
  * lock wait settings
  * verbosity